conoroshea1996/Cook-Book/README.md

 Goals of this project was to create something unquie but also give all the things you would expect a crud application to have. check it out [HERE](https://cook-book-cos.herokuapp.com/)

+#### My personal goals for this project are:

+Develop my python skills.
+Learn how to work with the Flask framework.To problem solve and come up with creative solutions to unquie problems.
+To gain experience working with Databases in general.Learn how to deploy to herkou.Also time management skills to
 #### After thoughts
 I had given myself an ambitious project which I was determined to complete looking back however I would of much prefered to of pull backed some features to give a more polished look and feel.
 But I could'nt help but try to  create a feature rich website.
 I would of liked to had more time for styling and polishing which I plan to come back to in the future.
+I have learned to time manage much better and to realise that some things take longer than expected.

 ## UX